 Fabrik

 You have to make a pilgrimage to Humanes to reach the mecca of electronic music lovers (from Madrid and the rest of Spain).
-Fabrik moves the masses and its sessions, classified by genre, are internationally recognized.
-This is the case of their CODE parties, which celebrate their 20th anniversary with a trilogy of nights with names like Mulero, I Hate Models or Indira Paganotto.
+Fabrik moves masses and its sessions, classified by genre, are internationally recognized.
+This is the case of its CODE parties, which celebrate their 20th anniversary with a trilogy of nights with names like Mulero, I Hate Models or Indira Paganotto.

-📍Avenidade la Industria, 82 (Humanes)
+📍Avenida de la Industria, 82 (Humanes)

-🎶 The cradle of electronic, techno, hardstyle…
+🎶 The cradle of electronic music, techno, hardstyle…

-Teatro Kapital
+Kapital Theater

-📍Callede Atocha, 125 (Atocha)
+📍Calle de Atocha, 125 (Atocha)

 🎶 House, disco.

-Teatro Eslava
+Eslava Theater

 📍 Calle del Arenal, 11 (Sol)

-🎶 BomBom: reggaeton, dembow, dancehall.
+BomBom: reggaeton, dembow, dancehall.
 Yass: indie-rock.

 El Sol Room